josh-stillman/devops-for-typescript-devs/README.md

 # Setup DNS

-Now let's serve our Strapi app from a subdomain on our domain.
+Now let'sserve our Strapi app from a subdomain on our domain.

 - Go to Route 53, click  Hosted Zones, and choose your Hosted Zone.
 - Click Add record.